City Baking Guide

 Winter

-Heated indoor air and extreme altitude dryness can quickly strip moisture from dough.
+Heated indoor air and extreme altitude dryness can strip moisture from dough quickly, so covered rests and small hydration support matter more than usual.

 Spring